Thamir-73/ideagnUpdated/source/_posts/definitions.md

 date: 2023-12-27
 categories: [Philosophy]
 index_img: img/bbrrttee.png
-excerpt: "Topic Stamps:
- Explore how You can reshape your thinking through this untapped aspect of definitions...
+excerpt: "Explore how You can reshape your thinking through this untapped aspect of definitions..."
- ... "
 ---

-If there was an appropriate imaginary word, to call my reflective approach towards words, it would be something in the lines of a ‘definologist’s’ approach.
+If there was an appropriate imaginary word, to call my execssive reflective approach towards words, it would be something in the lines of a ‘definologist’s’ approach.

 But you could pause & ask, why is it important to actually think about definitions, or at least stress in thinking about them, the way I do?